The Deficit Myth

 Stephanie Kelton is a professor of economics and public policy at Stony Brook University.
 She is a leading expert on Modern Monetary Theory and a former Chief Economist on the U.S. Senate Budget Committee (Democratic staff).
 She was named by POLITICO as one of the 50 people most influencing the policy debate in America.

 Professor Kelton advises policymakers and consults with investment banks, and portfolio managers across the globe.
 She is a regular commentator on national radio and broadcast television.
-Her highly-anticipated book, The Deficit Myth, will be published June 9, 2020.
+Her highly-anticipated book, The Deficit Myth, became an instant New York Times bestseller.